Sylvexia/personal_research/10-29 Personal Research.md

 	- Lowering `memref.alloc` and `memref.alloca`type.
 - Trying to lower other `memref` ops like `memref.store/load`
 - Affine dialect is still not handled but it should relatively simple.
+- Recent Goals:
+	- There are 2 main cli tool in `onnx-mlir` project
+		- `onnx-mlir-opt`:
+			- For separating or testing the pass in the project.
+			- So far all our custom pass is tested here
+		- `onnx-mlir`:
+			- Main tool, for consuming the `.onnx` model and output the `.so` model.

 No issue:
 `./onnx-mlir-opt --convert-arith-to-posit-func='n-bits=8 es-val=0' /home/sylvex/onnx-mlir/src/Conversion/ArithToPositFunc/test_krnl.mlir`